fannie1208/EM-research-group/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-    - Principal Investigators
+    - Principal Investigator
     - Researchers
+    - PhD.
+Candidates
-    - Grad Students
+    - Master's Students
-    - Administration
+    - Undergraduate Students
     - Visitors
     - Alumni
 design: